thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Router.desc.md

 ### Passing State Through Match Components
 I am fairly certain that the following is the preferred pattern for passing props through *Match* components, though feel free to correct me if you find/know otherwise.

-Where as before with *Match* we use the `component` prop, here we are using the `render` prop and passing it a function that will be called at render time.
+Whereas we used the `component` prop before with *Match*, here we are using the `render` prop and passing it a function that will be called at render time.
 Our function here is just going to return a `<Home />` component.
-We are then also providing that component with props.
+Then, we are also providing that component with props.
 The first line in our *Home* component is using the rest operator in conjunction with destructuring.
-This will pass in all the key value pairs of our `state` object in as props.
+This will pass all the key-value pairs of our `state` object in as props.
-On the next line we are we are passing a function, `handleAddToCart`, defined on the current component to *Home* On the line after that we are passing the function `handleAuth`, defined on a parent component, to the *Home* component.
+On the next line, we are passing the function `handleAddToCart` (which is defined on the current component) to *Home* On the line after that, we are passing the function `handleAuth` (which is defined on a parent component) to the *Home* component.

 > Sample.jsx